selbuk1960/globalization/readme.txt

-Globalization plugin to format dates and money with npm.
+Globalization plugin to format dates and money with npm